 In case you hold a Bachelor’s degree or beyond

-- A Minimum 36 months project management experience
+- A Minimum 36 months of project management experience

 - 4,500 hours of expecting of leading and directing projects